pgxman/pgxman/spec/extension.yaml.md

 ## `version`

-- **Description**: Defines the extension's version.
-Although not mandatory, it is advised to use quotes to avoid YAML parser interpretation as a number.
+- **Description**: Specifies the version of the extension buildkit.
+The versioning must adhere to the [Semantic Versioning 2.0.0](https://semver.org) format.
 - **Type**: String
 - **Required**: Yes